 This tool works great for making clones of hard disk images, CD-ROM ISO files, or even exported virtual hard drives.
 When using this software, you should be aware that the new disk capacity is set to the source file filesystem size.
 However, in some cases this can be fixed by extending or growing the filesystem into the unallocated space.

-If you'd rather not use a destructive method, you might consider using a different bootable USB software utility such as UNetBootin or a UNetbootin Alternative such as UUI.
+If you'd rather not use a destructive method, you might consider using a different USB Boot utility such as UNetBootin or a UNetbootin alternative such as our UUI bootable USB software.

 You can use the Win32 Disk Imager to Write an Image or ISO file to a USB drive.
 And if you use a bootable hybrid image, the resulting cloned drive will also be made bootable.
 To write Image ISO to USB: